-ExpressVote Universal Voting System Hardware 2.1 (ExpressVote HW2.1) is a hybrid paper-based polling place voting device that provides touch screen vote capture and incorporates the printing of the voter's selections as a Cast Vote Record (CVR), and tabulation scanning into a single unit.
-This system, capable of serving all voters, can operate in either marker or tabulator mode, depending on the configuration that is selected in

-Electionware.
-In marker mode, the voter marks a ballot and prints the vote summary card using the internal thermal printer.
-The vote summary card is then scanned on DS200 precinct scanner or the central scanners DS450 or DS850.
-When utilized as a tabulator, the ExpressVote 2.1 provides the capability of tabulating printed vote summary cards.
+The ExpressVote Universal Voting System Hardware 2.1 (ExpressVote HW2.1) is a hybrid paper-based polling place voting device that provides touch screen vote capture and incorporates the printing of the voter's selections on a machine-marked paper ballot.
+This system, capable of serving all voters, can operate in either marker or tabulator mode, depending on the configuration that is selected in Electionware.
+In marker mode, the voter marks a ballot and prints it using the internal thermal printer.
+The ballot is then scanned on the DS200 precinct scanner, or the central scanners, DS450 or DS850.
+When utilized as a tabulator, the ExpressVote 2.1 provides the capability of scanning and tabulating printed machine-marked paper ballots in a single unit.
 ExpressVote 2.1 incorporates an attached removable, secure container to hold the ballots, allowing the voters to cast the ballots.
-ExpressVote as a Tabulator uses a Master Media USB device for Poll Open and Poll Close functions.
+The ExpressVote as a Tabulator uses a Master Media USB device for Poll Open and Poll Close functions.